Evaluation and Management of Obstetric Anal Sphincter Injuries (OASIS)

-If the IAS can be identified separately, it should be reapproximated with interrupted 2-0 Vicryl or 3-0 PDS to reduce the risk of post repair anal incontinence.
+The IAS is identified separately as a white line just proximal to the EAS and should be reapproximated with interrupted 2-0 Vicryl or 3-0 PDS to reduce the risk of post repair anal incontinence.
 To reapproximate the EAS, the separated ends must be isolated and grasped with Allis forceps as they tend to retract laterally and inferiorly.
 There is inadequate data as to whether end-to-end or overlapping reapproximation of the EAS decreases risk of long-term incontinence.
 This choice may be left to the surgeon’s preference.
 Regardless of approach, either interrupted 2-0 Vicryl or 3-0 PDS is typically used.
 Permanent suture should not be used on the EAS.

 The remainder of the repair to rebuild the perineal body is performed as a routine 2nd degree laceration.
-Rectal examination should be performed? before beginning the “2nd degree” repair? after surgical repair to ensure adequacy of sphincter repair and to ensure sutures were not passed through the rectal mucosa.
+Rectal examination should be performed after completing repair of the external anal sphincter to ensure adequacy of sphincter repair and to ensure sutures were not passed through the rectal mucosa.
 Evidence suggests that intrapartum antibiotics reduce OASIS wound complications such as infection and breakdown.
 A single dose antibiotic at the time of repair is reasonable.

 Women should be advised that the prognosis following EAS repair is good, with 60–80% of women having no symptoms of anal incontinence or significant discomfort at 12 months.
 Most women who remain symptomatic describe incontinence of flatus or feces or fecal urgency.
 After a successful repair, most women can deliver vaginally with a recurrent risk of OASIS between 4% and 8%.
-Approximately 2.3 Cesarean deliveries will be required to prevent one OASIS in a woman with prior OASIS.
-Patients with persistent incontinence or abnormal endoanal ultrasonography may be offered elective cesarean delivery.
-Risk of occurrence of OASIS may be reduced by controlled head delivery, judicious use of mediolateral episiotomy, particularly for operative vaginal deliveries, and use of warm compress on the perineum and perineal massages during second stage of labor.
+Patients with persistent incontinence may be offered elective cesarean delivery.
+Risk of occurrence of OASIS may be reduced by controlled head delivery, use of mediolateral episiotomy if episiotomy is indicated, particularly for operative vaginal deliveries, and use of warm compress on the perineum and perineal massage during second stage of labor.